FAIRmat-NFDI/AreaA-Examples/tutorial13/README.md

      * NOMAD schema plugin
   * **Part 4.** [NOMAD Oasis - deploying your NOMAD Plugins](https://github.com/FAIRmat-NFDI/AreaA-Examples/tree/main/tutorial13/part4) (for system admins and data stewards/scientists)

+---

+# Glossary

+This glossary provides definitions for key terms used in this project.
+Understanding these terms will help you navigate and use the project more effectively.

+### NOMAD and NOMAD Oasis
+**NOMAD (Novel Materials Discovery)**: A repository and data management platform for materials science data.
+**NOMAD Oasis**: A customizable version of the NOMAD repository that can be deployed and managed independently by organizations or research groups.

+### GitHub
+A web-based platform used for version control and collaborative software development.
+It uses Git for managing changes to the source code and provides additional features for project management and collaboration.

+### Git
+A distributed version control system that tracks changes in source code during software development.
+It allows multiple developers to work on a project simultaneously, managing code changes and versions efficiently.

+### GitHub Codespace
+A cloud-based development environment provided by GitHub.
+It allows developers to code, build, and debug directly in the cloud without needing to set up a local development environment.

+### Data Schema
+A structured framework or blueprint that defines the organization, structure, and constraints of data.
+It is commonly used in databases and data modeling to describe the format and relationships of data elements.

+### Data Model
+An abstract representation of the data structures and relationships used within a database or information system.
+It serves as a blueprint for designing and implementing a database.

+### Template
+A predefined format or layout that serves as a starting point for creating new documents or files.
+Templates ensure consistency and standardization across multiple instances of a document or file type.

+### Quantity
+A measurable amount or number that defines some attribute or property of an entity or dataset in data management.

+### Sections and Subsections
+Structural elements used to organize content within a document or dataset.
+Sections provide high-level organization, while subsections offer more detailed breakdowns within each section.

+### Parser
+A software component that reads and interprets data, converting it from one format to another.
+Parsers are used to process input data and extract meaningful information for further use.

+### Normalizer
+A tool or process that transforms data into a standardized format.
+Normalization ensures consistency and comparability across different datasets and systems.

+### RDM (Research Data Management)
+Refers to the organization, storage, preservation, and sharing of data collected and used during a research project.
+Effective RDM ensures that data is accurate, accessible, and reusable.

+### ELN (Electronic Lab Notebook)
+A digital platform for documenting research processes, experiments, and results.
+ELNs enhance data organization, sharing, and collaboration in scientific research.

+### FAIR Data
+Principles that stand for Findable, Accessible, Interoperable, and Reusable.
+These principles guide the management and sharing of data to ensure that it can be easily discovered, accessed, integrated, and reused by others.

+### Repository
+A centralized location where data, code, or other digital assets are stored and managed.
+In the context of GitHub and Git, a repository is a project space where all files, including their history and versions, are kept.

+### Software Image
+A file that contains a copy of the operating system and installed software, often used for deployment and replication of software environments.

+### Software Plugin
+A set of software components that adds specific capabilities to an existing computer program.
+Plugins enable customization and enhance the functionality of the main application.

+### Python
+A high-level, interpreted programming language known for its simplicity and readability.
+It is widely used for web development, data analysis, scientific computing, artificial intelligence, and more.

+### Classes
+In Python, a class is a blueprint for creating objects.
+Classes define the properties and behaviors of the objects created from them.

+### Pip
+A package manager for Python that allows users to install and manage additional libraries and dependencies that are not included in the standard library.

+### Python Package
+A collection of Python modules that are grouped together.
+Packages are used to organize and structure Python code, making it easier to manage and reuse.

+### Python Virtual Environment
+An isolated environment for Python projects that allows dependencies to be installed and managed separately from the global Python installation.
+This helps avoid conflicts between project-specific dependencies.

+### CLI (Command Line Interface)
+A text-based interface used to interact with software and operating systems.
+Users input commands as text and receive text-based output.

+### Cruft
+Redundant, outdated, or unnecessary code and files in a software project.
+Removing cruft helps keep the codebase clean and maintainable.

+### YAML (YAML Ain't Markup Language)
+A human-readable data serialization format commonly used for configuration files and data exchange between languages with different data structures.
+It is known for its simplicity and ease of use.

+### JSON (JavaScript Object Notation)
+A lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
+It is commonly used for transmitting data in web applications.

+### Docker
+A platform that uses containerization to deploy and manage applications.
+Containers package an application and its dependencies, ensuring consistency across multiple environments.

+### Keycloak
+An open-source identity and access management solution.
+It provides authentication, authorization, and user management for applications and services.

+### Reference
+A reference is a citation or mention of a source of information, used to acknowledge the origin of ideas, data, or content.
+In research and documentation, references ensure the credibility and traceability of information.